-At the global scale, synthesis studies have estimated the potential additional sequestration achieved by cost effective coastal blue carbon restoration as ~0.05 GtC yr-1 (Griscom et al. 2017) and 0.04 GtC yr-1 (National Academies of Sciences, Engineering, and Medicine, 2019), assuming that a relatively high proportion of vegetated ecosystems can be re-instated to their 1980-1990 extents.
-These values compare to current net anthropogenic emissions from all sources of 10.0 GtC yr-1 (Le Quéré et al. 2018), and are consistent with the 'very low' scores by (Gattuso et al. 2018) for the climate mitigation benefits of conserving and restoring coastal vegetation (Figure 5.23).
-Coastal ecosystem restoration could theoretically achieve higher sequestration, around ~0.2 GtC yr-1 (Griscom et al. 2017), but would be challenging, because of the semi-permanent and on-going nature of most coastal land-use change, such as human settlement, conversion to agriculture and aquaculture, shoreline hardening and port development (Gittman et al. 2015; Li et al. 2018a).
+At the global scale, synthesis studies have estimated the potential additional sequestration achieved by coastal blue carbon management as ~0.05 GtC yr-1 (Griscom et al., 2017) and 0.04 GtC yr-1 (National Academies of Sciences, Engineering, and Medicine, 2019), assuming that a relatively high proportion of vegetated ecosystems can be re-instated to their 1980-90 extents.
+These values compare to current net anthropogenic emissions from all sources of 10.0 GtC yr-1 (Le Quéré et al., 2018), and are consistent with the 'very low' scores by (Gattuso et al., 2018) for the climate mitigation benefits of conserving and restoring coastal vegetation (Figure 5.23).
+This assumed scale of restoration would be challenging, because of the semi-permanent and on-going nature of most coastal land-use change, such as human settlement, conversion to agriculture and aquaculture, shoreline hardening, and port development (Gittman et al., 2015; Li et al., 2018a).

 Restoration costs could also be an important constraint for large-scale application.
-Based on published data from 246 observations, Bayraktarov et al. (2016) estimated median total costs for restoration of one hectare of mangrove, salt marsh and seagrass habitat to be ~2,508, 151,129 and 383,672 respectively, in 2010 USD.
+Based on published data from 246 observations, Bayraktarov et al. (2016) estimated median total costs for restoration of one hectare of mangrove, saltmarsh and seagrass habitat to be ~USD 2,508, USD 151,129 and USD 383,672 respectively, in 2010 prices.
 For each ecosystem, there was high variability in costs according to the economy of the country where the restoration projects were carried out, and the restoration technique applied.
 Assessment of coastal conservation and restoration costs is also given in Section 4.4.2.3, in Box 5.5 (in the context of coral reef restoration costs) and Section 5.5.2.5.

 Measures to protect and restore coastal blue carbon habitats provide many other societal benefits in addition to climate regulation (Section 5.4.1).
-In particular, there is high confidence that coastal wetlands benefit local fisheries, enhance biodiversity, give storm protection, reduce coastal erosion, improve water quality and support local livelihoods (Costanza et al. 2008; Spalding et al. 2014).
-Coastal ecosystems may keep pace with sufficiently gradual SLR, and may be more cost-effective in flood protection than hard infrastructure like seawalls (Temmerman et al. 2013; Möller, 2019).
+In particular, there is high confidence that coastal wetlands benefit local fisheries, enhance biodiversity, give storm protection, reduce coastal erosion, improve water quality, and support local livelihoods (Costanza et al., 2008; Spalding et al., 2014).
+Coastal ecosystems may keep pace with sufficiently gradual sea level rise, and may be more cost-effective in flood protection than hard infrastructure like seawalls (Temmerman et al., 2013; Möller, 2019).
 Coastal blue carbon can therefore be considered as a 'no regrets' mitigation option at the national level in many countries, in addition to (not a replacement for) more effective mitigation measures.
-Additional research is needed over the full range of environmental conditions to improve knowledge and understanding of the complex carbon dynamics of coastal vegetation and associated systems, to enable well-quantified and cost-effective carbon sequestration enhancement (Vázquez-González et al. 2017; Windham-Myers et al. 2019).
+Additional research is needed over the full range of environmental conditions to improve knowledge and understanding of the complex carbon dynamics of coastal vegetation and associated systems, to enable well-quantified and cost-effective carbon sequestration enhancement (Vázquez-González et al., 2017; Windham-Myers et al., 2018).